 I felt uncomfortable with some of the articulation about how we consume music.
 A slide is presented in the talk shows the use of reinforcement learning to provide instant gratification – satisfying the want – and delayed gratification – a need.
 Is that satisfying a need, or generating one?
 It’s hard to tell.
 And I’m not sure that wants and needs are so easily separated into instant and delayed behaviours.
 The talk goes on to describe how we move in an audio landscape, and the objective is to take the listener on a journey to discover new music, to ‘elevate their relationship with music to a higher altitude.’

-Perhaps my discomfort is because I have a deep sensual relationship with music.
-I create my own soundscapes all the time and my tastes are all over the place in genre and era.
-I love discovering new music, but it often has little in relation to current preferences and is often a serendipitous find (thanks to Shazam) such as noticing the background of an advert or movie, hearing something being played somewhere, in conversation sharing music tracks, or simply a random moment listening to the radio.
+Perhaps my discomfort is because I personally have a deep relationship with music and my tastes are all over the place in genre and era.
+I love discovering new tracks but they often have little in relation to current preferences.
+It is usually a serendipitous find (thanks to Shazam) such as noticing the background of an advert or movie, hearing something being played somewhere, in conversation sharing music tracks, or simply a random moment listening to the radio.
 I’d be interested to have suggestions from an AI, but I don’t want to completely cede control over how I discover and consume music.